Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

-To distinguish between the Slater and Heisenberg mechanisms of the OSNT we perform calculations for the local magnetic moment suggested in Ref.~\onlinecite{PhysRevB.105.155151}.
-Remarkably, we find that, even though magnetic fluctuations of different orbitals are completely decoupled, the local magnetic moment in both orbitals is formed at the same point (${T=0.07}$, ${U=3.85}$, black arrow in Fig.~\ref{fig:D-TRILEX}).
-This effect cannot be explained by the single-band picture that does not account for the interorbital Coulomb interaction $U_{ll'll'}$.
-This interaction does not couple the magnetic fluctuations of different orbitals but is responsible for the existence of spin-flip processes that couple different orbitals.
+To distinguish between the Slater and Heisenberg mechanisms of the OSNT we perform calculations for the local magnetic moment along the lines of Ref.~\onlinecite{PhysRevB.105.155151}: Excluding the contribution of the itinerant electrons, we study the local free energy ${\cal F}[M_1;M_2]$, which is associated with the behavior of the local magnetic moment $M_1$ and $M_2$ of each orbital (for details see Ref.~\onlinecite{PhysRevB.105.155151}).
+Due to the decoupling of the magnetic fluctuations in the two orbitals, the free energy takes the form ${{\cal F}[M_1;M_2] = {\cal F}[M_1] + {\cal F}[M_2]}$.
+The corresponding result for the free energy obtained along the N\'eel phase boundary is shown in Figure~\ref{fig:moment}.
+Remarkably, despite of the decoupling, the local magnetic moment in both orbitals is formed almost at the same point at the N\'eel phase boundary (${U_1=3.55}$ for orb.\,1 and ${U_1=3.65}$ for orb.\,2) as depicted by arrows in Figure~\ref{fig:D-TRILEX}).
+This effect cannot be explained by a single-band picture that does not account for the interorbital Coulomb interaction $U_{ll'll'}$.
+This interaction does not couple the magnetic fluctuations of different orbitals but is responsible for spin-flip processes that couple different orbitals.
 These processes allow for Kondo screening of the local magnetic moment, which otherwise would have been formed at the narrow orbital at smaller values of $U$, by itinerant electronic fluctuations of the wide orbital.
-As the result, we find that in the intermediate coupling regime the OSNT is governed by the Slater mechanism, although the transition to the ordered N\'eel state first occurs for the wide orbital and not for the narrow orbital as in the weak coupling case.
+As a result, in the intermediate coupling regime the OSNT is governed by the Slater mechanism, although the transition to the ordered N\'eel state first occurs for the wide orbital and not for the narrow orbital as in the weak coupling case.